Creative Antarctica: Australian Artists and Writers in the Far South

 'Creative Antarctica' is a multifaceted exhibition featuring Australian artists and writers who have been influenced by their observations and experiences of the Far South.

-The exhibition seeks to foster new encounters and perspectives, highlighting the transformative power of art and literature in unveiling the complexities of the South Polar region.
+The exhibition seeks to foster new encounters and perspectives, highlighting the power of art and literature to transform human awareness of the South Polar region.

-Creative Antarctica demonstrates how artists and writers play an increasingly vital role in observing and recording the tension between climate, landscape, technology and humans.
+Creative Antarctica demonstrates how artists and writers play an increasingly vital role in observing and recording the tensions between climate, landscape, technology, politics and humans.

 Lead Curator: Philip Samartzis